python-cmd2/cmd2/docs/hooks.rst

 .. automethod:: cmd2.Cmd.onecmd_plus_hooks

-As the ``onecmd_plus_hooks`` name implies, there are a number of *hook* methods that can be defined in order to inject applicaiton-specific behavior at various points during the processing of a line of text entered by the user.  ``cmd2`` increases the 2 hooks provided by ``cmd`` (**precmd** and **postcmd**) to 6 for greater flexibility.
+As the ``onecmd_plus_hooks`` name implies, there are a number of *hook* methods that can be defined in order to inject application-specific behavior at various points during the processing of a line of text entered by the user.  ``cmd2`` increases the 2 hooks provided by ``cmd`` (**precmd** and **postcmd**) to 6 for greater flexibility.
 Here are the various hook methods, presented in chronological order starting with the ones called earliest in the process.